CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 These flags **do not apply to item types**.

-Those flags are added by the game code to specific items (that specific welder, not *all* welders).
+Those flags are added by the game code to specific items (for example, that specific thingamabob, not *all* thingamabob).
+These flags are **not** assigned in JSON by content contributors, they are set programatically.

 - ```COLD``` Item is cold (see EATEN_COLD).
 - ```DIRTY``` Item (liquid) was dropped on the ground and is now irreparably dirty.